MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSqlServerFirewallRule** cmdlet creates a firewall rule for the specified ssSDS server.
+The **New-AzureRmSqlServerFirewallRule** cmdlet creates a firewall rule for the specified Azure SQL Database server.

 ## EXAMPLES